The Texas

 • With an RCUT, all the movements except the through movements on Bandera get combined, and, in this example, are combined into the biggest piece of the pie from the conventional intersection.
 After doing so, that slice can (and probably will) be increased as needed to better accommodate Hausman/Leslie traffic, and even after doing so, everyone still gets more green time than they had in the conventional intersection.

-• Current timing splits are approximate as they change during the day, but are typical.
+• Timing splits are approximate as they change during the day, but are typical.

 • Timings were obtained by yours truly by monitoring the intersection for three half-hour periods during a Wednesday in April 2022.